yassinmmoussa/Team-AB/Backend/README.md

 ## top_secret
 This folder is where your private database key is stored.
 If you don't have a database key, follow the instructions in the folder.
 Note:  `/top-secret` folder is now listed in .gitignore.
 Any change made in this dir will not be committed.

-In order to authenticate Firestore db, your js is required to pass over a service account credential bundle - in the format of `some-hashed-key.json`.
-You may review a working example in `database.js`.
+In order to authenticate Firestore db, your js is required to pass over a service account credential bundle, which should be saved as `/top-secret/keys/spare-ab-key.json`.
+For local development, `/top-secret/database.js` checks if `DEV` is true or not (under `npm run dev` the flag is enabled).

 It's your responsibility to store and protect this private key as it's linked to GCP billing per requesto.